django/deps/draft/0002-experimental-apis.rst

-It might be possible to raise silent warnings if people use experimental features (similar to the silent ``PendingDeprecationWarning``), but the value of such a feature to stop people using them unknowngly (if they knew enough to turn on the warnings, they probably know what's experimental) and the additional code complexity this results in means it's not considered here.
+It might be possible to raise silent warnings if people use experimental features (similar to the silent ``PendingDeprecationWarning``), but the value of such a feature to stop people using them unknowingly (if they knew enough to turn on the warnings, they probably know what's experimental) and the additional code complexity this results in means it's not considered here.